MSCantrell/RedRumRunner/prompt_plan.md

 2. Add wind effects on movement:
    - Create a wind direction and strength system
    - Implement effects of wind on ship speed
-   - Add UI indication of current wind
+   - Add UI indication of current wind using tcod
 3. Create path planning for ships:
-   - Allow plotting a course
+   - Allow plotting a course using tcod's pathfinding
    - Calculate time estimates for journeys
    - Handle obstacles appropriately

-Integrate with our existing systems to allow the player to move their ship around the world map.
+Integrate with our existing systems to allow the player to move their ship around the world map with keyboard controls.
 Ensure the fog of war updates as the ship moves.
+Add visual feedback for planned paths and possible movement destinations.
 ```

-### Phase 4: Economic System
+## Phase 4: Economic System

-#### Prompt 11: Basic Resource System
+### Prompt 11: Basic Resource System

 ```
 For our RedRumRunner game, implement the core economic resources: